ErikKalkoken/filterDropDown/README.md

 ## Description

-Adds a dropDown element for selected columns to a Datatable allowing the user to filter the table to only show rows containing a certain value. e.g. in a list of employees to only show the ones that have an office in a certain city.
+Adds a dropDown element for selected columns to a datatable allowing the user to filter the table to only show rows containing a certain value. e.g. in a list of employees to only show the ones that have an office in a certain city.
 The filter element extracts all unique values from a column and adds them sorted and stripped as options.

 ### Key Features

 - Optionally works with Bootstrap 3 styling
-- Uses column header as default title, can be overriden with custom title
+- Uses column header as default title, can be overridden with custom title
 - CSS styles and/or CSS classes can be applied to each filter element
 - Supports server-side processing